nyuoss/leafeon-google-suite-tasks/README.md

 - Expand support to other Google Workspace apps (Google Sheets, Google Slides, etc.)
 - Potentially filter to only assigned comments, though we found that we preferred seeing all comments with the potential to convert to Tasks.
 - Improve UX by only displaying a certain number of comments or tasks at a time and using a scroll bar or "load more" buttons.
-- Improve reactivity by removing the need to ever reload the page
+- Improve reactivity by removing the need to ever reload the page.
 - Include functionality to edit/delete comments or tasks inside of our application
 - Include functionality to notify users of tasks
 - Include functionality to directly create a new blank task from our application (currently can only create a task from a comment).

-## Installation & Usage Instructions
+## Installation & Running Locally
 1. Clone this repository.
 2. In the root directory, run `pdm install`.
 If you receive any import or module errors, try deleting the `pdm.lock` and `.pdm-python` files before running the command again.
 Importantly, these include modules/packages like flask (for the backend), pytest, flake8, black, gunicorn (for Heroku), and coverage.